Alosa volgensis

 Alosa volgensis, the Volga shad, is an extinct species of alosid fish.
 It was endemic to the Caspian Sea region.
 It was officially listed as extinct by the International Union for Conservation of Nature in 2024.

-It was an anadromous species which ascends from the Caspian to the Volga river up to the Volgograd dam to spawn.
-The Terek and Ural Rivers have belonged to the natural range.
+It was an anadromous species, which ascended from the Caspian to the Volga river, up to the Volgograd dam, to spawn.
+The Terek and Ural Rivers were part of its natural range.